dsalazar444/analizadorSintacticoSLR1_LL1/README.md

 Daniela Salazar Amaya y Laura Indabur García

-## Requirements: This code was run in:
+## Requirements: This code was run on:

 - Operating sistem: Windows
 - Proggraming language: Python 3.12.7